iMiebaka/Python-Interview-tutorial/System Design.md

 **Defination**

 Throughput is the amount of data transmitted per unit of time.
 It is the process flow rate.
 Throughput is measured in bites per second i.e bps

+# What is availability
+application is not available when multiple users try to access that

+# how to increase the availablity
+1 ) Replication of the system <br>
+2 ) Distrubuted system <br>